Supporting Pupils at School with Medical Needs

-As part of their Individual Health Care Plan (IHCP) some pupils may require intimate medical care.
+As part of their Individual Health Care Plan (IHCP) or Educational Health Care Plan (EHCP), some pupils may require intimate medical care.
 Staff must be fully trained by a Children’s Clinical Trainer to undertake any intimate medical procedures and must be ‘signed off’ by the trainer once fully trained.
 Trained staff must undertake any intimate medical care procedures with one another member of staff and must keep clear records of when any procedure takes place.
 Records will be shared with the parent and kept with the pupil’s medical equipment.
 The Headteacher, SENDCo, Class Teacher and any relevant Learning Support Assistants will work in partnership with parents and carers to ensure that the pupil’s medical, physical and emotional needs are fully met.

 Short term illness – care plan/medication